lunduniversity/scalades/README.md

 * is the LazyList-thing in Simulation really needed? (intended for traversing a copied sequence of all events)
 * is the onNextEventCalllback useful/needed?

+## Tentative TODO/Brainstorming

+* add Logger trait with plugins for screen and file logging
+* add Sampler in MM1 example to measure e.g. queue length
+* add more examples
+* do some bencharks for performance evaluation
+* try out using Scala's Future to run several simulations in parallell on different CPU-threads